phelpsm1/skeleton/README.md

     "pillar": "capital"

+This is a custom attribute added to the package.json file.

+#### iapid

+The ID of the application in the [Intel Application Profiler](https://iap.intel.com).
+This is used by the [deploy:notify:squawk](#deploynotifysquawk) task.

+    "iapid": 1234

+This is a custom attribute added to the package.json file.

+#### twcid

+The ID of the Team in the [Team Work Connector](https://twc.app.intel.com).
+This is used by the [deploy:notify:squawk](#deploynotifysquawk) task.

+    "twcid": 1234

-This is a custom attribute added the the package.json file.
+This is a custom attribute added to the package.json file.

 #### appSettings